logo

 • Bachelor's Programme: High school diploma or equivalent that makes the student eligible for university study in their native country.

-• Master's Programme: A Bachelor's degree in a related field from a recognized institution.
+• Master's Programme: A Bachelor's degree in a related field from a recognised institution.

-• Doctoral Programme: A Master's degree in a relevant field from a recognized institution.
+• Doctoral Programme: A Master's degree in a relevant field from a recognised institution.

 Language Proficiency: